sudheerj/javascript-interview-questions/README.md

 374. ### How do you create copy to clipboard button

-     You need to select the content(using .select() method) of input element and execute the copy command with execCommand (i.e, execCommand('copy')).
-You can also execute another system commands like cut and paste.
+     You need to select the content(using .select() method) of the input element and execute the copy command with execCommand (i.e, execCommand('copy')).
+You can also execute other system commands like cut and paste.

      ```javascript
      document.querySelector("#copy-button").onclick = function() {